michaeltd/bashpass/readme.md

     Internally enforced by a simple MUTEX implementation.

- 2. Consider launching [bashpass.sh](bashpass.sh) with launch from terminal option enabled (where available) and through [bp-launch.sh](bp-launch.sh) if no such option available.
+ 2. Consider launching [bashpass.sh](bashpass.sh) with l
+ aunch from terminal option enabled (where available) and through [bp-launch.sh](bp-launch.sh) if no such option available.
 (DE hotkey for example).

     For SQLite session availability mainly but also for troubleshooting purposes.